pouriyajamshidi/tcping/README.md

 ## Tips

-* While the program is running, upon pressing the ```enter``` key, the summary of all probes will be shown.
+* While the program is running, upon pressing the ```enter``` key, the summary of all probes will be shown as depicted in the [demo](#Demo).

 ## Notes

 This program is still in a ```beta``` stage.
 There are several shortcomings that I will rectify in the near future.
-There are also some parts that might not make sense, like the choice of sorting algorithm.

-This program was mainly designed to help me experiment with `Go`.
+There are also some parts that might not make sense because this program was mainly designed to help me experiment with `Go`.

 ## Tested on